Package 'cleanepi'

 cutoff

-The cut-off for empty rows and columns removal.
-If provided, only rows and columns where the percent of missing data is greater than this cut-off will removed.
-Default is 1.
+A <numeric> value specifying the cut-off for removing empty rows and columns.
+If provided, only rows and columns with a percentage of missing data greater than this cut-off will be removed.
+The default is 1.

 Value